jianheACM/CATChem/docs/developer-guide/core/state-management.md

-# State Management
+# State Management Developer Guide

 CATChem's state management system provides a modern, flexible architecture for handling model state data through the StateContainer pattern with dependency injection.
+Everything you need to know about the state management system to develop, modify, and extend CATChem is described in this guide.

 ## Overview